J-Tapio/go-theverge-be/README.md

 # News Scraper & Backend

+## IMPORTANT

+As of 12/09/2022 The Verge has made an overhaul to their site.
+Hence, the backend and scraper is not working anymore.
+Shame, old website looked better in my opinion.

 ## What is this?

 This serves as a back-end for my own frontend project where I wanted to learn use of [materialUI](https://ik.imagekit.io/htg3gsxgz/The_Verge/the-verge_2fs4BfFhu.png?ik-sdk-version=javascript-1.4.3&updatedAt=1656441011393) and cloned [The Verge](https://theverge.com) site.